Upturn unsubscribed user

 • Acquisition Price (USD millions): 197.6

-• Strategic Rationale: Expanded Matson's presence in the Alaska market, complementing its existing Alaska service.
+• Strategic Rationale: Expanded Matson's presence and service offerings in the Alaska market.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives could include investments in new vessels, expansion of logistics services, and sustainability initiatives.
+Recent Initiatives: Recent strategic initiatives include fleet modernization, investments in technology, and expansion of logistics services.

 Summary